 To make the glow from dragonflies, more and saturated, add to a copy the filter "Gaussian Blur" with Radius: 70 pixels and change layer Blending Mode to "Color Dodge".

-You can also add a bit of flying sparks near dragonflies.
-Take Brush Tool (B) with brush from Step 20, Size: 10px, color #dcc3ed and on a new layer draw near dragonflies.
+You can also add a few flying sparks near dragonflies.
+Take Brush Tool (B) with the brush from Step 20, Size: 10px, color #dcc3ed, and on a new layer draw near dragonflies.

 In this mysterious place has to be the fog.
 It will emphasize the mystery and drama.
 To not use a brush we make a realistic fog with the help of Photoshop.
 Create a new layer (Cmd/Ctrl + Shift + N) with Blending Mode "Screen" ("Fill with Screen - neutral color (Black)").
 Reset foreground and background colors to default (D).
 Go to Filter > Render > Clouds.
 Now a little decrease layer Opacity to 75% and Fill to 80%.

-Draw a little fireflies in the leaves at the top of the image and on the plant.
-Use white color for draw.
+Draw little fireflies in the leaves at the top of the image and on the plant.
+Use white color for drawing.
 Try not to overdo it and not to occupy the center of the image.
 Also, you do not need to do a large number of large fireflies.

 To make your fireflies glow, add "Inner Glow" and "Outer Glow" style ("Fx" icon at the bottom of layer panel or go to Layer > Layer Style > Inner Glow/Outer Glow) to a layer with the settings like shown in images below.
 You can try other colors if you want.